marrober/pacman/README.md

 To use DevSpaces to work on this project click on the link below.

+BEFORE you click the workspace button, copy the configuration lines below !

 [<img src=DevSpaces.png width=50>](https://devspaces.apps.cluster-ktrst.ktrst.sandbox1131.opentlc.com/dashboard/#/load-factory?url=https%3A%2F%2Fraw.githubusercontent.com%2Fmarrober%2Fpacman%2Frefs%2Fheads%2Fmain%2Fdevfile.yaml)

 ## Configure each devspaces instance